EddieHanGitHub/digital-tech-website/README.md

-# digital-tech-website
+# Digital Technology Website

-A very basic project I have invested a lot of time into.
+This is a very basic project I have invested a lot of time into.